Think you know all the rules of royal life? Think again, here are some royal rules that are no longer enforced the way they once were.

 Royal couples are forbidden from showing affection

-Royal don't eat seafood
+Royals don't eat seafood

 This is down to practicalities more than a rule, and traditionally members of the royal family avoid seafood while at formal dinners as it carries a higher chance of food poisoning.
 However, while eating out in private or when dining at home sources say that some members of the family enjoy seafood and indulge whenever they can.
-Prince Andrew we're looking at you!
+Prince Andrew, we're looking at you!

 Royals must travel with one black outfit